mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 Create a new scan template that will be used by Falcon to scan specific directories within certain endpoints for threats.

-1. To create a new scan, expand the sidebar, then click on 'Endpoint security' > 'On-demand scans'.
+1. To create a new scan, expand the sidebar, then navigate to **Endpoint security -> On-demand scans**.

 2. In the scan configuration, select when you want the scan to begin, which host machine targets to scan, and the file paths and exclusions.